 Whether you’re just starting out as a Medicare provider—or you’re making the switch from inpatient to outpatient—there’s a lot to keep straight when it comes to the complicated rules, regulations, and policies that govern Original Medicare (which consists of both Part A and Part B).
 But if you want to receive reimbursement for your services, you’ve got to know how to navigate the murky Medicare waters.
-So, what does Medicare Part A cover—and what do you need to know about Part A eligibility?
-How about Part B?
-And what’s with all those G-codes and modifiers?
-Good questions—and luckily for you, we’ve got answers.
-Let’s dive in.

 Part A Rehab Therapy Billing

-When two therapists of different disciplines determine that a patient will better progress toward his or her goals if the clinicians provide their respective interventions during the same session, then co-treatment may be appropriate.
+When two therapists of different disciplines determine that a patient will better progress toward his or her goals if they provide their respective interventions during the same session, then co-treatment may be appropriate.
 For co-treatment scenarios involving Part A beneficiaries, each therapist may bill the full treatment session with that patient.
 As always, therapists must adhere to all policies regarding mode, modalities, and supervision as well as all other federal, state, practice, and facility policies.
 For more information, check out this resource from the American Speech-Language-Hearing Association (ASHA), American Occupational Therapy Association (AOTA), and American Physical Therapy Association (APTA).
 You can also learn more about co-treatment in our Definitive Guide to Medicare.

 Part B Rehab Therapy Billing